TurboGears/tg2docs/docs/main/Caching.rst

   .. note:: ETag only helps if the entire page can be cached.

 * Controllers - The `cache` object is available in controllers and templates for use in caching anything in Python that can be pickled.
+It is imported from the `pylons` namespace, and is configured in your application's config-file (`development.ini`, `production.ini`)

 The two primary concepts to bear in mind when caching are i) caches have a *namespace* and ii) caches can have *keys* under that namespace.
 The reason for